Architecture And Operating Model

 • router and adapter artifacts are files

-• purpose: telemetry, context-request history, health snapshots, optimization suggestions
+• purpose: telemetry, context-request history, optimization suggestions

 Progressive memory model